dominion-dev/dominion-ecs-java/README.md

 Dominion is:

-- **_fast_**: not only is it an insanely fast ECS in the Java scenario, but it can also **compete with ECS solutions for C/C++** (see benchmarks)
+- 🚀 **_fast_** : not only is it an insanely fast ECS in the Java scenario, but it can also **compete with ECS solutions for C/C++** (see benchmarks)
-- **_tiny_**: just a high-performance Core Java library with a minimal footprint and no other dependencies
+- 🤏 **_tiny_**: just a high-performance Core Java library with a minimal footprint and no other dependencies
-- **_easy_**: exposes a clean, self-explanatory API, and this readme alone will be enough to provide a complete usage documentation
+- 🦾 **_easy_**: exposes a clean, self-explanatory API, and this readme alone will be enough to provide a complete usage documentation
-- **_wip_**: this project started small and fast; the API is not yet complete and has not been fully implemented, but every part already built comes with unit tests and benchmarks
+- 🛠️ **_wip_**: this project started small and fast; the API is not yet complete and not fully implemented, but every part already built comes with unit tests and benchmarks

 ### Performance